Analysis | The virus cared a lot less about politics than the politicians did

 Cruz, ever concerned about political actors using coronavirus for cynical purposes, offered a related tweet over the weekend.

-If there’s one thing he has proven, it’s that his assessments of the risks of the virus can be trusted.
+If there’s one thing he’s proved, it’s that his assessments of the risks of the virus can be trusted.